kogilo/marketing/FundamentalsofSocialMediaAdvertising/week3/01_dataPrivacy.md

 7. Size of content

 - **Cookies**
-- Website-specific code tored in a person's browser to ease navigation.
+- Website-specific code stored in a person's browser to ease navigation.

 - **Cookies Have Limitations**:-
 - Don't work across browsers and devices.